Patient Frequently Asked Questions

 What is Mission of Mercy (MOM)?

-The Missouri Mission of Mercy (MOMOM) is a large-scale dental clinic that provides free oral health care to patients of all ages who cannot otherwise afford or access care.
+The Missouri Mission of Mercy (MOMOM) is a large-scale dental clinic that provides free oral health care to patients age 5 years old and up who cannot otherwise afford or access care.
 MOM events across America have helped more than 135,000 patients and have provided nearly $76 million in free dental services since 2000.

 There will be no appointments made for the general clinic.
 Patients will be seen on a first come, first served basis until we reach our capacity for the day.
 Our capacity is determined by the number of professional dental volunteers present and cannot be predicted in advance of our event.

 If I volunteer at a MOM event, can I get treatment as a patient?

 Volunteering at MOMOM does not guarantee treatment or preferential advantage as a patient.
 If you need dental treatment, make that your first priority and come to MOMOM as a patient.
 We appreciate your desire to give back, but we will have enough volunteers to operate the clinic.

 What should I expect if I attend MOMOM?

 Arrive as soon as you can and be prepared for a full day.
 Here is the likely process you will go through: